omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   addProjectReference
                 True or false; defaults to true.
-If true, the template's project will be added to the referenced projects list of the new project. ignorableResources
+If true, the template's project will be added to the referenced projects list of the new project. ignoreResources
-                Space-separated or JSON-syntax list of non-template files or folders; those files won't get copied over to the new project.
+                Comma-separated or JSON-syntax list of non-template files or folders; those files won't get copied over to the new project.
                 Wildcards are NOT accepted.
-The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Space-separated or JSON-syntax list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
+The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Comma-separated or JSON-syntax list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
 Wildcards are NOT accepted. sourceFolders
-                Space-separated or JSON-syntax list of C++ source folders to be created and configured.
+                Comma-separated or JSON-syntax list of C++ source folders to be created and configured.
 By default, none. nedSourceFolders
-                Space-separated or JSON-syntax list of NED source folders to be created and configured.
+                Comma-separated or JSON-syntax list of NED source folders to be created and configured.
 By default, none. makemakeOptions
                 Comma-separated list of items in the syntax "folder:options",